 As president, Simon has engaged Michigan State University in a strategic and transformative journey to adapt the principles of the land-grant tradition to 21st-century challenges.
 She has expanded MSU’s reach in the state and around the world by focusing the university’s strengths on solutions that enhance and protect quality of life: clean and affordable energy, access to education, safe and plentiful food, and health care.
 She outlined these commitments and the philosophy driving them in her monograph, Embracing the World Grant Ideal: Affirming the Morrill Act for a Twenty-first-century Global Society.

 Simon’s resolute commitment to advancing Michigan’s economic future has been a hallmark of her presidency.
-She serves on the board of directors of Business Leaders for Michigan and the Detroit Branch of the Federal Reserve Bank of Chicago.
-In the area of international engagement, Simon is a member of the executive committee of the Partnership to Cut Hunger and Poverty in Africa.
+She serves on the board of directors of Business Leaders for Michigan and is chair of the Detroit Branch of the Federal Reserve Bank of Chicago.
+In the area of international engagement, Simon is a member of the Partnership to Cut Hunger and Poverty in Africa.

 Research at Michigan State University reflects Simon’s commitment to advancing knowledge and discovery to improve quality of life.
 Under her leadership, MSU has expanded its research in, among other areas, biofuels and green energy, medicine and medical technology, physics and rare isotopes, safe water, and agriculture to address world hunger.
 With the support of external funding now exceeding $500 million annually, Simon is helping ensure that Michigan State University makes a significant positive difference locally and globally.